JamesHennessy18/SoftwareQualityHandbook/SoftwareQualityHandbook.md

 **Code review problems:**

 - Issues with code reviews can involve not telling the truth, Ego, wrong focus or even rushing it which eventually leads to inconsistencies.
-- John Sonmez reveals based on her past experiences that the most effective code review approach is Paired Programming!
+- John Sonmez reveals based on his past experiences that the most effective code review approach is Paired Programming!
 Paired programming is like just-in-time code reviews.
 It resolves many of these issues by obtaining a common goal and creating a joint ownership in the code.

 Overall the main points that I took from this article were that as you pair up with different members of your team: